-Humanities & Science Research at Harker
+Humanities & STEM Research at Harker

 Students at Harker have two major research programs that enable upper school students to pursue the wonder of science and unique topics in the humanities through serious, original research.